gracezhao1997/Awesome-Video-World-Models-with-AR-Diffusion/README.md

 ## Overview
-This repository focuses on **Video World Models with Autoregressive (AR) Diffusion**, a promising paradigm for scalable and consistent world modeling (e.g., Genie 3).
-It aims to serve as a comprehensive and structured resource for researchers, practitioners, and enthusiasts interested in AR diffusion-based video world modeling.
+This repository focuses on **Video World Models with Autoregressive (AR) Diffusion**, a promising paradigm for **scalable, consistent and interactive world modeling** (e.g., Genie 3).
+It aims to serve as a comprehensive and structured resource for researchers, practitioners,i and enthusiasts interested in AR diffusion-based video world modeling.

 We organize the evolving ecosystem of AR diffusion world models